Health & Wellbeing Guidance

 Health and Wellbeing Opportunities

-The programme has been designed to help participants to increase their knowledge, skills and confidence, and improve their health and wellbeing, incorporating one to one assessments, behaviour change techniques and individual tailoring of activity plans – all offered at a low cost to participants.
+Healthwise introduces individuals to the benefits of physical activity in order to encourage people of all abilities to become and remain more physically active.
+The programme has been designed to help participants increase their knowledge, skills, confidence and improve their health and well being, incorporating one to one assessments, behaviour change techniques and individual tailoring of activity plans – all offered through a subsidised membership.

 Adult Weight Management